jdevfullstack-tutorials/gaming-productivity-specs/README.md

 So, Mac is most of the time the preferred machine for developers because the terminal commands are really important for them.
-Plus, those who really want to install Linux, a Mac machine will be the better option than a Windows machine.
+Plus, for those who really want to install Linux, a Mac machine will be the better option than a Windows machine.